ralphv/zoran/README.md

 ### Examples

-    $ node.profiler
+    $ zoran

 run profiler in your current working directory

-    $ node.profiler runGrunt=test
+    $ zoran runGrunt=test

 profile the equivalent of "grunt test"

-    $ node.profiler includeThirdParty=true
+    $ zoran includeThirdParty=true

 run profiler your current working directory and hook third party libraries as well

-    $ node.profiler . projectsRoot=/path/to/your/source/root 'alternateProjectPaths=["/path/to/your/source/root/commonLib"]'
+    $ zoran . projectsRoot=/path/to/your/source/root 'alternateProjectPaths=["/path/to/your/source/root/commonLib"]'

 run profiler in your current working directory, giving it a root folder for all your nodejs projects path and allowing hookup on a common library

-    $ node.profiler . projectsRoot=/path/to/your/source/root alternateProjectPaths=/path/to/your/source/root/commonLib 'skipAttach=["connection", "db.js"]'
+    $ zoran . projectsRoot=/path/to/your/source/root alternateProjectPaths=/path/to/your/source/root/commonLib 'skipAttach=["connection", "db.js"]'

 similar to the previous command, but skip attaching to any required file containing the sub-strings connection or db.js

 ### Limitations

-node.profiler hooks and modifies how the default node require works.
+zoran hooks and modifies how the default node require works.
 It will intercept all calls to require and will check the returned values from them.
 It will hook on any functions it finds from require result (module.exports).

-So if you have some functions that are defined internally inside a file and not exported in one way or another, node.profiler can't know about them, you will either need to export them or manually attach to them.
+So if you have some functions that are defined internally inside a file and not exported in one way or another, zoran can't know about them, you will either need to export them or manually attach to them.

 You can manually attach to functions via attachMonitor function.
 You can also manually do profiling for specific tasks you want by the use of begin/end functions.

-In order to time things correctly, node.profiler needs to know whether the function you are calling is called in async or in sync mode.
+In order to time things correctly, zoran needs to know whether the function you are calling is called in async or in sync mode.
 To differentiate between the two, it tests for the last parameter passed to the function being called, if it is of type "function" then it assumes that this function is an asynchronous function and that the last parameter is the callback function.
 SafeAsyncDetection mode, which is by default on, will also test for the parameter name to match one of the values in callbackNames.
 You can try turning it off, if your project passes without problems, then better keep it off, so it won't miss async detection.